annaesvensson/yellow-language/readme.md

 ## How to make a translation

 When you install a website you are greeted with a hello and see a selection of languages.
 At the moment there are [about 20 languages](https://github.com/annaesvensson/yellow-language/tree/main/translations) available.
 You can [translate the English language file](https://raw.githubusercontent.com/annaesvensson/yellow-language/refs/heads/main/translations/english/english.php) if your language is missing.
 The English language file will show you which text lines and text fragments are available and need to be translated.
-A maintainer takes care of everything else.
+The responsible developer takes care of everything else.
 Did you make a new translation?
 Fork the repository `annaesvensson/yellow-language` and send a pull request to the developer.

 ## How to improve a translation